 Example: Carl is pulled over for a broken taillight.
 The officer smells alcohol on his breath and asks Carl to take a Preliminary Alcohol Screening (“PAS”) breath test.
 Carl agrees and blows a .09%.
 The officer arrests him for Vehicle Code 23152(b), driving with a BAC of .08% or higher.

 After his arrest, Carl elects to take a blood test to determine his BAC officially.15 Carl’s blood is drawn by a medical assistant.
-The test results show a BAC of .10%.
+The test results show a blood alcohol level of .10%, which is above the legal limit.

 But medical assistants are not authorized by law to do DUI blood draws.
 So Carl’s criminal defense lawyer brings a motion to suppress evidence (California Penal Code 1538.5).16 The basis is that the Title 17 error constituted an violation of California’s search and seizure laws.